Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

-When we arrive on the job at businesses on streets like the one in the photo, we may be uncertain about what conversations we should engage in at work during breaks.
+When we arrive on the job, we may be uncertain about what conversations we should engage in at work during breaks.
 We don’t want to be unsociable.
 We want to have pleasant interactions with our co-workers at these times.
 Many people fear that what they say could have negative consequences in the work environment from engaging in casual chats.
 However, here are some tips to help you at those moments.

 Casual conversations at work can be thought of as any discussion not related to the manufacturing, distribution, or production of goods and/or services provided by a business or organization.
 We may talk about some things with one person at work while never mentioning those same things to another person who is employed at the same site.
 As a rehabilitation counselor, I spoke with employers, personnel departments, and workers to gather information about how work conversations influenced performance on the job.
 Below I've noted conversations these professionals pointed out which can cause tension at work.
 I've also indicated ways to deal with these uncomfortable "talks," and offered some reasons why we even have casual conversations on the job.